Giaveno

-Giaveno is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 30 km west of Turin.
+Giaveno (Giaven; Dzavën) is a comune (municipality) in the Metropolitan City of Turin in the Italian region of Piedmont, located about 30 km west of Turin.

 History

 Giaveno has very ancient origins; some local historians trace the first settlement back to Roman times.
 The important Gavi family of Augusta Taurinorum (Turin) built a farmhouse here, probably in the 1st century AD; to corroborate this thesis there are some random finds of necropolis materials in the fields at the Sanctuary of the Madonna del Bussone (Villa village) and a stretch of paving at the bridge of the Tortorello torrent.

 It is said that in 773 Charlemagne crossed the watershed that divides the Val di Susa from that of the Sangone, came to the plain located near the village Gavensis and caught the Longobards from behind between the Chiusa di S. Michele and Villardora and attained victory by defeating them there.

-In 1103 the Count of Savoy, Umberto II, donated the territory of Giaveno to the Abbey of San Michele della Chiusa, but Frederick Barbarossa, despot of the time, removed it from the Abbey on January 26, 1195, and give it to Charles I, bishop of Turin.
+In 1103 the Count of Savoy, Umberto II, donated the territory of Giaveno to the Abbey of San Michele della Chiusa, but Frederick Barbarossa, despot of the time, removed it from the Abbey on 26 January 1195 and gave it to Charles I, bishop of Turin.

-Giaveno returned to the abbots of San Michele on February 21, 1209, with a donation from the Count of Savoy Tommaso I, who fortified the square with a robust wall and built a castle there.
+Giaveno returned to the abbots of San Michele on 21 February 1209 with a donation from the Count of Savoy Tommaso I, who fortified the square with a robust wall and built a castle there.

-Subsequently, in 1347, Abbot Rodolfo di Mombello decided to "villam iavenni murare", with two trebuchet walls (about 6 meters high), interspersed with five circular towers.
+Subsequently, in 1347, Abbot Rodolfo di Mombello decided to "villam iavenni murare", with two trebuchet walls (about 6 metres high), interspersed with five circular towers.
 The perimeter of the "Abbey Citadel" is still clearly legible today.

 In 1611 a new patron S. Antero, whose relics were moved from Rome to Giaveno, joined the owner of the protection of the village, S. Lorenzo.
 In 1622 Cardinal Maurizio asked for and obtained from the Holy See a bull approving the erection of the Insigne Collegiate of San Lorenzo Martire.
 At the end of the seventeenth century numerous raids and looting by the French general Nicolas Catinat stripped the villages, the castle and the churches of their valuables.